Italy's Impatriate Workers Regime — JSBC

 How Long Does It Last?

 The benefit lasts for five tax years — the year you move plus the following four.
 Currently, the law does not allow you to extend this benefit beyond the five-year mark.
+Note that the rules are still evolving — see our breakdown of the 2026-2027 rule changes affecting this regime and the flat tax for new residents.

 How to Claim the Incentive